-As an operating department practice student, I know that infection control and prevention is a vital part of life in an operating theatre.
+As an Operating Department Practice student, I know that infection control and prevention is a vital part of life in an operating theatre.
 But was it always?
 And how have times changed?

-In the 18th century surgeons used to wear their outside clothes in the theatre with just an apron over them, which wasn't changed between patients.
+In the eighteenth century surgeons used to wear their outside clothes in the theatre with just an apron over them, which wasn't changed between patients.

-Operations were often a public event with crowds able to go and watch.
-All of these things contributed to high infection rates and patients often died as a result.
+Operations were often a public event, with crowds able to go and watch.
+All of these things contributed to high infection rates, and patients often died as a result.

 Picture credit: The Old Operating Theatre, London

 There was a desperate need for change and, over the years, different ways of working have been put in place.
 Here's an insight into how we minimise the risk of infection to our patients in today's operating theatres.

-When we arrive at placement we change into scrubs and put on a surgical hat, this minimises the risk of us carrying bacteria from outside into the operating theatre.
+When we arrive at placement we change into scrubs and put on a surgical hat.
+This minimises the risk of us carrying bacteria from outside into the operating theatre.

 Before the scrub, staff set up their trolleys of instruments.
 They must do what is called 'scrubbing up'.
 This involves the nurse or operating department practitioner (ODP) putting a face mask on, washing their hands thoroughly using a six-step technique, then putting on a gown and sterile gloves.

-Surgical masks are worn during surgery for two reasons: firstly to prevent germs from the surgical team entering the patient's wound and secondly, as protection for staff from splashes and spray (safety goggles are also available for this reason).
+Surgical masks are worn during surgery for two reasons: firstly, to prevent germs from the surgical team entering the patient's wound and secondly, as protection for staff from splashes and spray (safety goggles are also available for this reason).